 We have to understand that news coverage, in general, is heavily skewed to highlight the negative, generally focusing on discouraging stories such as natural disasters, celebrity gossip, crime reports and job losses.
 All broadcasters know that bad news sells.
 Guided by the selfish motive of profit, media outlets try to sensationalize news that plays on our fears.

-Even though media burnout and anxiety is a legitimate concern, totally unplugging yourself and pretending that we’re living in a paradise is not the solution.
+Even though negative media burnout and anxiety is a legitimate concern, totally unplugging yourself and pretending that we’re living in a paradise is not the solution.
 As responsible members of the human race, we need to be strong enough to face the reality of what’s happening in the world so that we can actively find ways to contribute towards finding solutions.

-Here are some ideas on how you can engage and consume news healthily without having to sacrifice your peace of mind and inner balance:
+Here are some ideas on how to avoid negative media and consume news healthily without having to sacrifice your peace of mind and inner balance:

 1. Only listen to media sources that you trust: Be selective about the media sources that you pay attention to.
 Now that there’s freedom of press, and almost everyone has the freedom to express their opinions, we need to be discerning about whom we choose to listen to.
 Quality is more important than quantity.
 Aim for news outlets that try to be as factual, and objective, as possible in order to receive a balanced view, as opposed to the sensationalized new stories that you find in tabloids.
 Respectable news is one that is solution-focused, and that creates positive vibes.